theandrew168/pg2s3/README.md

 ## Usage
 The pg2s3 command-line tool offers three commands:
-* `pg2s3 backup` - Create a new backup from PG and upload to S3
+* `pg2s3 backup` - Create a new backup and upload to S3
-* `pg2s3 restore` - Download the latest backup from S3 and restore to PG
+* `pg2s3 restore` - Download the latest backup from S3 and restore
 * `pg2s3 prune` - Prune old backups from S3

 ## Local Development